 (Disclaimer: If you know me, you know I like working on one, clearly-defined habit at a time.
 But not everyone is so fortunate as to be reading this, so they’ll try to do many, often ambiguous, things all at once.
 Please pass this on to someone you care about.)

 You first establish your goal to lose x-number of pounds.
-You then create a list of the behaviors that will help you lose the weight.
+You then create a list of the behaviors that will help you lose weight.
 (You’re already ahead of most by focusing on behaviors.
 Kudos to you!)

 You then find the best online weight-loss calculator you can find and calculate that you’ll lose x-number of pounds in a certain number of weeks.

 You now have everything you need.
 You’ve got a specific, measurable goal.
 You’ve got a realistic timeline to accomplish said goal.
 You’ve got the behaviors outlined that will get you to your goal.
-With your perfect plan in hand you’re excited, amped, stoked, jazzed, geeked, juiced, or whatever other word you’d like use to express your excitement, to begin.
+With your perfect plan in hand you’re excited, amped, stoked, jazzed, geeked, juiced, or whatever word you’d like to use to express your excitement, to begin.

 So, begin you do, and you kick butt the first week.
 You’re sleeping like a log, eating like a rabbit, and exercising like a horse.
 You are killing it!
 Then something happens—life.